ricecake/jabberwocky/Readme.md

 Agents will prefer to use dns to get server list, but can also use a seed node - reroute happens either way using lrw hashing sqlite for local database

+Server needs to ability to serve static files that way there are commands that can be given around pulling down files.
+It should also be able to dynamically fetch files from other places, or to direct the client to pull from arbitrary urls.
+Seems a bit much to have it push the file over the websocket.
+Pull from url, defaulting to self hosted, makes it a bit easier to cdn and be sensible.

 commands:
 server - runs the server
 agent - runs the agent